ThiliniDahanayaka/Open-Set-Traffic-Classification/README.md

 3. SETA: CNN model defined in this code repo
 4. IOT: CNN model from https://github.com/SmartHomePrivacyProject/DeepVCFingerprinting (sample represented with both size and direction)

-Dataset splits (for datasets without explicit open set) can be founf in the folder Dataset_splits
+Dataset splits (for datasets without explicit open set) can be found in the folder Dataset_splits

-Code used for Softmax thresholding is in OpenMax/'Dataset name'/closed/open_softmax_thresh.py
+The code used for Softmax thresholding is in OpenMax/'Dataset name'/closed/open_softmax_thresh.py

-All methods except CAC is implemented using Tensorflow/Keras, while CAC uses Pytorch (code used is taken from original work).
+All methods except CAC are implemented using Tensorflow/Keras, while CAC uses Pytorch (the code used is taken from the original work).